-Mara Mills is Associate Professor of Media, Culture, and Communication at New York University, where she co-directs the Center for Disability Studies.
-Her book On the Phone: Hearing Loss and Communication Engineering (forthcoming from Duke University Press) examines the history of speech and hearing research in the Bell System.
-She is currently working on the history of optical character recognition and, with Jonathan Sterne, the history of audio time stretching technology.
+Mara Mills is Associate Professor of Media, Culture, and Communication at New York University, where she co-founded and co-directs the Center for Disability Studies.
+She is a founding editor of the journal Catalyst: Feminism, Theory, Technoscience.
+She has co-edited a special issue of Grey Room on “Audio/Visual” as well as an anthology (forthcoming from Oxford University Press) on Testing Hearing: The Making of Modern Aurality.
+She is currently working, with Jonathan Sterne, on the history of audio time stretching technology.
+More information can be found at her website: maramills.org

 Authors | Mara Mills